 LAB GROUP ALUMNI

-Leslie Guadalupe Castro (BS Chemistry, Columbia University) - Current position: Graduate research assistant, Department of Chemistry, UC Berkeley
+Leslie Guadalupe Castro (BS Chemistry, Columbia University)

 Alex Checchi (BS)